nais/doc/docs/persistence/postgres.md

     alter default privileges in schema public grant all on tables to 'user@nav.no';
     ```

+    If your application created the tables before you were able to run these commands, then the owner of the tables is set to the application's user.

+    Thus, your application must run the following command either through your chosen database migration tool (e.g. Flyway) or manually with the application user's credentials:

+    ```sql
+    grant all on all tables in schema public to cloudsqliamuser;
+    ```

 ### Granting temporary personal access

 ???+ check "Step 1.
 Create database IAM user"